taimoorsattar7/taimoorsattar.dev/content/blogs/scroll-javascript/index.md

 ---
-title: scroll javascript
-description: scroll javascript
+title: Respond on Scroll with JavaScript
+description: We can respond on page scroll with JavaScript e.g. navigate to the top of the page, reveal content, progress bar on Scroll.
 date: 2021-04-15T19:13:20.478Z
+tags:
+  - scroll
+  - javascript
 featuredpost: false
+featuredimage: scroll.png
 ---
 In this tutorial, we build a page that responds on scroll.
 Here are the things that we will cover in this tutorial.

-* Click to Scroll to the top of the page
+* Click to navigate to the top of the page
 * Animate to reveal the image when its in view
 * Display scroll position in percentage on screen